 This intense experience of the world can make it seem as if someone with autism has a limited “theory of mind”, because they withdraw themselves, or show avoidance.

-However, in reality people with autism are flooded with feelings of empathy and thoughts.
+However, in reality, people with autism are flooded with feelings of empathy and thoughts.
 Autistic people often need some processing time, to understand what they are feeling and to link it back to the world around them.
-I think a lot of high sensitive people might actually relate to this.
+I think a lot of highly sensitive people might actually relate to this.